 Several countries made new financial pledges to ACT-A during the Second Global COVID-19 Summit, which are not yet reflected in the ACT-A funding data displayed in Figures 2.1 and 2.2.
 Canada is the first country to pledge their "fair share ask" for the 2021-2022 budget year (not yet reflected in the ACT-A data).
-Since the last update, Germany, France, United States, Saudi Arabia, and Japan have increased their contributions.
+In the past two weeks, Italy, Canada, and the United States all increased their contributions to ACT-A.